Home

 Route and Landings

-CHI is co-owned by Hawaiian Telcom and Verizon.
-Hawaiian Telcom is the primary fixed-line telecommunications provider serving the state of Hawaii.
-Verizon is one of the largest telecommunications companies in the United States, with broad network infrastructure across the country.
+CHI is co-owned by Hawaiian Telcom and Verizon, two prominent players in the telecommunications industry.
+Hawaiian Telcom serves as the primary provider of fixed-line telecommunications services in Hawaii, offering connectivity solutions tailored to the unique needs of the island state.
+Verizon, one of the largest telecommunications companies in the United States, operates an extensive network infrastructure across the country, including submarine cable systems.

 CHI